matevzv/logatec-temp-monitor/README.md

 It is possible to leave out the Videk configurations (`-v` options).
 In that case, measurements will not be pushed to Videk.

+There is an automated deployment system which depends on Github release feature.
+There are two additional scripts needed for this first the ansible script `deploy.yml` for deployment on nodes and second a small `Makefile` to tell the build system where to start.